 You’ll never be able to build that cult-like connection with consumers if your own people who work for you don’t value input from end users.

 Consumers had to accept what was handed down to them.
-The BlackBerry Storm, launched in 2008, showed that RIM didn’t understand their consumer.
+The BlackBerry Storm, launched in 2008, showed that RIM didn’t understand its consumer.

 Then came along Apple and Google who built companies that focused on the end user…and who truly knew their customers by giving them iPhone and Android devices…and ate up RIM’s market share.

-Marketing Lesson: If your company doesn’t have a culture that puts emphasis on the end user…start a campaign to change that right now.
-And if you’ve company already has a focus on the consumer…keep it that way!
+Marketing Lesson: If your company doesn’t have a culture that puts emphasis on the end user, start a campaign to change that right now.
+And if your company already has a focus on the consumer…keep it that way!

 Lesson #4: Don’t be afraid to listen to employee ideas

-To the researchers, engineers and marketers who worked at RIM, they understood that their technology needed to change.
+The researchers, engineers and marketers who worked at RIM understood that their technology needed to change.
 RIM management, for whatever reason, refused to listen to them and innovate.

-Sure, they rolled out iterations, but nothing that ever drew in new customers.
+Sure, they rolled out iterations, but it was nothing that ever drew in new customers.
 They were making money and didn’t want to mess with the formula.
-In fact, they looked down at the iPhone as a toy that enterprise customers would never take serious.
+In fact, they looked down at the iPhone as a toy that enterprise customers would never take seriously.

-Now, because they never thought about a better way to navigate than a thumb click wheel they are hemorrhaging cash.
+Because they never thought of a better way to navigate than with a thumb-click wheel, they were hemorrhaging cash.